NEW from ACC Art Books – Limited Edition: Sukita: EternityClick here to order

 • Art Historical Significance: The book reaffirms her place in art history, shining a spotlight on her profound legacy

-• Publication accompanying the exhibition at Kunstmuseum Den Haag from 30 August 2025 to 4 January 2026
+• This book is published on the occasion of the eponymous exhibition at Kunstmuseum Den Haag, on view from 30 August 2025 to 6 April 2026

 Full Description